Plot: Santa shares his story about his first Christmas.

 Lenni and Jonni are both perfectly fine new characters.
 I was really worried they’d make Lenni out to be a secret jerk and then Oona and Prancer would get back together or Jonni would be an annoying little brat and I’d end up wanting to play reindeer games with his face, but they’re both perfectly nice characters.

-One day, out of the blue, after essentially leading Niko to believe that she and Prancer will be getting back together by leading the conversation and not disclosing who she’s talking about, she reveals that she’s been dating Lenni behind Niko’s back for some time now and that he’ll be moving in immediately.
+One day, out of the blue, after essentially leading Niko to believe that she and Prancer will be getting back together by being vague in their conversation and not disclosing who she’s talking about, she reveals that she’s been dating Lenni behind Niko’s back for some time now and that he’ll be moving in immediately.
 Oh and also, he has a young son, he’s Niko’s little brother now.
 Deal with it.

 Then she pretty much expects Niko to be instantly fine with all of this, even though it’s clearly bothering the hell out of him.
-She briefly speaks with him about it, but it’s, again, basically just expecting that Niko is fine with everything.
+She briefly speaks with him about it, but it’s, again, basically just expecting that Niko will be fine with everything.

 Also, the reason Lenni and Jonni suddenly moved in is because she’s pregnant with Lenni’s kid.
 They give ‘subtle’ hints at it throughout the movie, but it’s obvious she’s preggers and both Lenni and Oona know and have known for a while.
 And she never tells Niko.
 She had to have told him some time between the final climax of the movie and the birth of the kid at the end, but she doesn’t mention it before then.
 Mother of the year.